Bilaterally Slimmable Transformer for Elastic and Efficient Visual Question Answering: Bilaterally Slimmable Transformer (BST)

-The Transformer is a multi-layer network with each layer consisting of the multi-head attention (MHA) and feed-forward networks (FFN) modules \cite{vaswani2017attention}. \\ \textbf{Multi-Head Attention:} Denote $m$ query features and $n$ key-value paired features as $Q\in\mathbb{R}^{m\times D}$, $K\in\mathbb{R}^{n\times D}$, and $V\in\mathbb{R}^{n\times D}$ respectively, where $D$ is the hidden dimensionality of these features.
+Transformer is a multi-layer network in which each layer consists of the multi-head attention (MHA) and feed-forward network (FFN) modules \cite{vaswani2017attention}. \\ \textbf{Multi-Head Attention.} Denote $m$ query features and $n$ key-value paired features as $Q\in\mathbb{R}^{m\times D}$, $K\in\mathbb{R}^{n\times D}$, and $V\in\mathbb{R}^{n\times D}$, where $D$ is the hidden dimensionality of these features.
 The multi-head attention module calculates the attended features $F\in\mathbb{R}^{m\times D}$ by using $H$ paralleled attention functions as follows:

-where $W_j^Q, W_j^K, W_j^V \in\mathbb{R}^{D \times D_H}$ are the projection matrices for the $j$-th head, and $D_H$ is the dimensionality of the features from each head. $W^o\in\mathbb{R}^{H\cdot D_H \times D}$ is the projection matrix to aggregate the output features from different heads.
-We have $D_H=D/H$ so that the model sizes remain constant when $H$ varies.
-The attention function for each head is defined as the scaled dot-products of the query with all keys:
+where $W_j^Q, W_j^K, W_j^V \in\mathbb{R}^{D \times D_H}$ are the projection matrices for the $j$-th head, and $D_H$ is the dimensionality of the features from each head. $W^o\in\mathbb{R}^{H\cdot D_H \times D}$ is the projection matrix used to aggregate the output features from different heads.
+We set $D_H=D/H$ so that the model sizes remain constant as $H$ varies.
+The attention function for each head is defined as the scaled dot-product of the query with all keys:

-which calculates the scaled dot-products of each query with all keys to obtain the attention weights, and then performs weighted summation over the values. \\ \textbf{Feed-Forward Network:} The feed-forward network module is a two-layer MLP model applied to the output features of the MHA module to perform a point-wise nonlinear transformation.
+which calculates the scaled dot-product of each query with all keys to obtain the attention weights, and then performs weighted summation over the values. \\ \textbf{Feed-Forward Network.} The feed-forward network module is a two-layer MLP model applied to the output features of the MHA module to perform a pointwise nonlinear transformation.
 Given input features $X\in\mathbb{R}^{n\times D}$, the transformed features $F\in\mathbb{R}^{n\times D}$ are obtained as follows:

-where the $W_1, W_2\in\mathbb{R}^{D\times 4D}$ . \\ \textbf{Transformer Layer:} A typical Transformer layer usually consists of a MHA module and a FFN module as follows:
+where $W_1, W_2\in\mathbb{R}^{D\times 4D}$. \\ \textbf{Transformer Layer.} A typical Transformer layer usually consists of a MHA module and an FFN module as follows:

 where residual connection \cite{he2015deep} and layer normalization (LN) \cite{ba2016layer} are applied after the MHA and FFN modules.
 The LN module takes a $D$-dimensional feature $x\in X$ as its input and performs normalization as follows to obtain the output feature: